The Healthy Living Plan Blog using Logosynthesis®

 Logosynthesis podcast for therapists and coaches.

-This Logosynthesis podcast for therapists and coaches highlights how it is being used to support healing, healthy living & personal growth!
-Each episode offers insights from a certified Practitioner or Master Practitioner in Logosynthesis® related to their speciality of work.
-If you’re a therapist or coach looking for a powerful model to support your clients’ healing and personal growth, you might want to check out this podcast.
-Hosted by Cathy Caswell, a Master Practitioner and Instructor in Logosynthesis, this podcast … Read More
+An introduction to ‘Why Logosynthesis Works’ Podcast.
+This podcast for therapists and coaches highlights how Logosynthesis supports healing, healthy living & personal growth!
+Each episode offers insights from a certified Practitioner or Master Practitioner in Logosynthesis.
+They relate the model to their speciality of work.
+Be sure to listen if you’re looking for a transformative model to support your clients’ healing and personal growth.
+Cathy Caswell is a Master Practitioner and Instructor in Logosynthesis.
+She hosts this podcast to share … Read More

 How to overcome workplace dread.